marinescudan/fake-or-real/content/en/questions/8-geller.en.md

 project: "for"
 slug: "question"
 title: "Smashing car - Geller vid - 8"
-question_title: "Is this story fake or real?"
+question_title: "Is this story misinformation?"
 question_subtitle: "Decide whether this item is trustworthy or not"
 question_submit_message_heading: "You selected"
 question_submit_message_correct: "Correct"
 question_submit_message_wrong: "Wrong"
-question_single_result_message_real: "It is real"
+question_single_result_message_real: "No"
-question_single_result_message_fake: "It is fake"
+question_single_result_message_fake: "Yes"
 question_cta_go_explanation: "Check"
 question_cta_help: "Choose between the options below"
-question_cta_fake: "Fake?"
+question_cta_fake: "Yes"
-question_cta_real: "Real?"
+question_cta_real: "No"
-explanation_title: "Is this story fake or real?"
+explanation_title: "Is this story misinformation?"
 explanation_subtitle: "Decide whether this item is trustworthy or not"
 explanation_cta_go_stats: "See what other people thought"
-stats_title: "Is This Item Fake Or Real"
+stats_title: "Is this story misinformation?"
 stats_subtitle: "Other people decided that the advert is not trustworthy"
 stats_cta_go_again: "Next Question"
 stats_cta_go_finish: "Restart Game"